AvaAvarai/LAP/examples/README.md

 - **Comments**: Lines starting with `;` are ignored
 - **Function Definitions**: Both `(define (name params) body)` and `(define name (lambda (params) body))` syntax
 - **Lambda Expressions**: Anonymous functions and closures
+- **Closures**: Functions capturing variables from their defining environment
+- **Higher-Order Functions**: Functions that return or accept other functions
 - **Recursion**: Self-referential function calls
 - **Conditional Logic**: `if` statements with boolean expressions
 - **Arithmetic**: All basic arithmetic operations